aimms/language-reference/optimization-modeling-components/variable-and-constraint-declaration/constraint-declaration-and-attributes.rst

 The constraint only becomes effective, whenever the binary variable ``y`` takes the value 0.
-To solve the model with the indicator constraint, you need the CPLEX, GUROBI or ODH-CPLEX solver.
+To solve the model with the indicator constraint, you need the CPLEX, Gurobi or ODH-CPLEX solver.

 .. rubric:: Lazy constraints